The Single Justice Procedure

 What are the most common pitfalls?

 Sometimes people don’t reply to the Notice.
 If you don’t reply you may be convicted and sentenced for the offence in your absence without having any opportunity to put forward a defence or mitigation as the single justice will base his or her finding on the case papers supplied by the police.
 Sometimes, people just do not understand the options set out in the Notice, or, they do not understand the law applicable to the offences alleged.
 This can lead to people denying offences of which they are in fact, on their own account, ‘Guilty’.
 Conversely, people sometimes admit offences of which, based on their own account, they are in fact ‘Not Guilty’.
 The forms can be misleading.
-I frequently receive calls from people advising me, for example, that they were speeding at over, say, 100 mph, that they wish to plead ‘Guilty’ but opt for being sentenced in absence.
+I frequently receive calls from people advising me, for example, that they were speeding at well over, say, 100 mph, that they wish to plead ‘Guilty’ but opt for being sentenced in absence.
 However, in any case in which the Justice is of the view that the court should consider disqualification a Defendant will be called to a court hearing for consideration of a driving ban.
-(A ban will be considered in cases in which Defendants were speeding at 91mph or more in a 70mph limit).
+(Sentencing guidelines indicate that a ban could be appropriate in cases in which Defendants were speeding at 91mph or more in a 70mph limit).
 Suppose the Defendant cannot afford to lose his or her licence.
 At this stage, having been notified of his court date, he may well instruct a barrister to represent him.
 However, if he has already completed the mitigation section (which he would have done as he had hoped to be sentenced in absence) he may well find, in due course, that the mitigation on the form is, or appears to be, inconsistent with the way in which his barrister would have preferred to present his case thereby complicating the task of avoiding a ban.
 Therefore, if you think you may be going to instruct a lawyer to attend court with you it may be worth considering making that instruction before, not after, the Notice is completed.

 Always consider whether you have a defence to the charge or whether ‘special reasons’ might apply in which case you may be able to avoid a ban or endorsement with penalty points (even though you admit the offence).
 If you wish to plead ‘guilty’ but attend court for sentencing be very cautious about setting out your mitigation on the form as people sometimes set out matters which aggravate the offence(s) in the eyes of the court.
-Bear in mind that if the offence(s) you are admitting take your points tally to 12 or more (for offences committed within 3 years of each other) that you will be liable to a ‘totting’ disqualification of at least 6 months.
+Bear in mind that if the offence(s) you are admitting take your points tally to 12 or more (for offences committed within 3 years of each other) that you will be liable to a ‘totting’ or penalty points disqualification of at least 6 months.
 In either this situation, or one in which a single offence on its own calls for the consideration of a driving ban, such as speeding well in excess of the limit as per the example set out above, you are most likely to be called to court for consideration of a ban even in you elect to be sentenced in absence.
 Finally, do ensure that you read all of the papers very carefully so that you fully understand your options.
-Failure to do so could result in a conviction or a ban which might have been avoided.
+Failure to do so could result in a conviction or a ban which it might have been possible to avoid.